 What are the benefits of eating fibre?

 Fruits, vegetables, whole grains and legumes contain fibre alongside vitamins, minerals and other phytonutrients which are important for our health.
-A predominately plant based diet is also beneficial for the environment.
+A mediterranean predominately plant based diet is also beneficial for the environment.
 A high fibre diet can help;

 - Lower cholesterol